ArenKDesai/Aren-s-Notes/Ch1 Framing ML Problems.md

 You can break ML problems into supervised and unsupervised problems.
 Unsupervised problems are solved via clustering algorithms or autoencoders, which reduce the dimensionality of input data ([[Principal Component Analysis]]).
+Another use case is *topic modelling*